Robert Brookins

 Robert Brookins (October 7, 1962 – April 15, 2009) was an American singer, songwriter, producer and musician.
-Brookins was a member of the band Earth, Wind & Fire.
-He also worked with artists such as George Duke, Stephanie Mills, Stanley Clarke and The Whispers.
+A member of the band Earth, Wind & Fire he also worked with artists such as George Duke, Stephanie Mills, Stanley Clarke and The Whispers.

 Early years

-Brookins was born and raised in Del Paso Heights, Sacramento, California.
-He began singing at the age of four, drumming at five and playing keyboards at nine years old.
-At the age of 11 he started up his own band entitled Little Robert & the Fondeles.
-The band went on to win Motown's 1974 Soul Search Contest.
+Brookins grew up in Del Paso Heights, Sacramento, California.
+Singing, and playing keyboard and drums as a child, he formed his first band, aged 11, Little Robert & the Fondeles, which won the Motown's Soul Search Contest in 1974.
 Brookins was also an alumnus of Grant Union High School.

 Musical career

 Brookins later formed a group with his brother Michael known as Afterbach.
 The duo issued a critically acclaimed album entitled Matinee in 1981 on Maurice White's ARC Records, an imprint of Columbia Records.
 After such he performed as a keyboardist on Philip Bailey's 1983 album Continuation as well as Ramsey Lewis and Nancy Wilson's 1984 album The Two of Us.

 Brookins then composed on Deniece Williams 1984 album Let's Hear It for the Boy and The Isley Brothers' 1985 LP Masterpiece.
 He also made a guest appearance on Stanley Clarke's 1985 LP Find Out!, and on George Duke's 1985 album Thief in the Night.
 He then composed on Rebbie Jackson's 1986 LP Reaction and Al Jarreau's 1986 album L Is for Lover.

 During 1986, he released his debut solo album entitled In the Night.
-While the album itself did not chart on the Billboard 200, it did feature the minor R&B singles chart hit, "Our Lives", and a follow-up single, "Come to Me" also received airplay, supported by a music video featuring Laurence Fishburne and Tracy Camilla Johns.
+While the album itself did not chart on the Billboard 200, it did feature the minor R&B singles chart hit, "In Our Lives", and a follow-up single, "Come to Me" also received airplay, supported by a music video featuring Laurence Fishburne and Tracy Camilla Johns.
 That same year, Brookins performed on Stanley Clarke's and George Duke's respective follow-up albums – Clarke's Hideaway and Duke's self titled LP.
 He went on to produce Bobby Brown on his 1986 debut album King of Stage.

 The following year, Brookins produced for Stephanie Mills on her 1987 LP If I Were Your Woman.
 Featuring four top-20 R&B chart singles (including two number ones and another top-ten), If I Were Your Woman has since been certified Gold in the US by the RIAA.
 He also composed on Nancy Wilson's 1987 album Forbidden Lover.